 The two years spent in the Sixth Form are an exciting and enjoyable period for those boys who have achieved qualifying success at GCSE and who wish to pursue further academic studies.

 At Saint Ambrose College we maintain a Sixth Form with traditional values of excellence.
 In accordance with our Mission Statement, we seek to provide a structured and caring environment in which our boys can fulfil their potential.
-Each year, the majority of Upper Sixth boys go on to study at either Russell Group universities, Oxbridge, America or Europe.
+Each year, the majority of Upper Sixth boys proceed to university, with a number securing places at Oxbridge and prestigious universities across America and Europe.
 To achieve such academic success requires an ordered, self-disciplined determination to work hard.
-An experienced team of tutors, led by the Director of Sixth Form, not only track and monitor student progress, but work hard to support boys as they apply for further academic study or apprenticeships.
-We have dedicated Careers and Alumni Coordinators and a Sixth Form Administrator who can help those boys who choose degree-level apprenticeships or take up employment after school.
-The Sixth Form team tracks and monitors student progress, ensuring regular and accurate assessment leads to all targets being met and students reaching their full potential, wherever their individual futures lie.

 There are also opportunities for foreign study visits, field studies and to attend the theatre and outside lectures.
 Above all, we believe that boys should be learning in a vibrant community where the Catholic faith is lived out as an integral part of their lives.
 We impress on our young men the importance of taking a leading role in the spiritual life of our College community and in the ‘Thursday Thought’ programme, they deliver weekly presentations to lower school forms which not only allows them to develop leadership and public speaking skills, but also encourages them to reflect on the Gospel.